sumgup/MySecondLife/_posts/2019-10-22-CreatingContractsForYourMindPomodoro.md

 **Bonus** :  You can use Pomodoro timers to control dumb devices like : Geysers and tasks like Boiling water etc.  I used to always forget which resulted in wastage of electricity or fuel.

-I wish every clock in this world is a timer first than a clock.